espebra/filebin/README.md

 ![Viewing a bin](doc/screenshot-web-interface-bin.png)

 Filebin is a web application that facilitates convenient file sharing over the web.
-It is the software that makes [http://filebin.net](http://filebin.net) possible.
+It is the software behind [https://filebin.net](https://filebin.net).

 ## Table of contents